Animal sacrifice in Hinduism: Animal sacrifice in contemporary Hindu society

+Like vaishnavas, the purva mimamsa school also accepts only vedic animal sacrifices while rejecting panchamakara ones as they don't accept authority of tantras.

 A popular Hindu ritual form of worship of North Malabar region in the Indian state of Kerala is the blood offering to Theyyam gods.
 Theyyam deities are propitiated through the cock sacrifice where the religious cockfight is a religious exercise of offering blood to the Theyyam gods.

 Shaktism or mother goddess worship nearly always requires Panchamakara worship as does that of Bhutas, or the local deities which were the primordial inhabitants of any given place.
 This practice exists throughout Greater India, even where Hinduism has declined as Burmese Nat (deity) worship, Indochinese Spirit house worship and the Philippine Diwata anito worship.
 The Shaiva Agamas refer to the Shakta Agamas and Kaula (Hinduism) tantras such as Yamala and Matrutantras when dealing with Panchamakara rituals.
 Kulamarga is also known by the name 'Bhuta tantra'.

+Animal sacrifice was outlawed in the state of Tamil Nadu in 1951 and revoked in 2004 while still stands outlawed in Gujarat from 1971.
+Formerly buffalo sacrifice was practiced by Rajput rulers, but the practice has since ceased, and the offerings to mother goddesses have become vegetarian.

 Animal Sacrifice is practiced by some Hindus on the Indonesian island of Bali.
 The religious belief of Tabuh Rah, a form of animal sacrifice of Balinese Hinduism includes a religious cockfight where a rooster is used in religious custom by allowing him to fight against another rooster in a religious and spiritual cockfight, a spiritual appeasement exercise of Tabuh Rah.
 The spilling of blood is necessary as purification to appease the evil spirits, and ritual fights follow an ancient and complex ritual as set out in the sacred lontar manuscripts.

-Method of sacrifice

-Methods for sacrificing range from decapitation (Jhatka), strangulation, to a spike being driven into the heart of the animal.

-The Jhatka method requires the instant killing of the animal in a single decapitating blow with an axe or sword.